JiFish/artemis/README.md

 ## Disk system and commands

-Aretmis uses a virtual disk system.
+Artemis uses a virtual disk system.
 By default, the disk HOME is loaded.
 Files will be saved and loaded from the currently selected disk.

 The disks contents are stored in the user's documents directory in a folder called `artemis`.
 There is one directory per disk.